liuyx599/NeuProofreader/README.md

 All source code and packaged executables are currently being reorganized.
 Please be patient while we complete this process.

 ## 2024-4-30
-update the backend server [https://github.com/liuyx599/NeuroglancerJsonServer-packup](https://github.com/liuyx599/NeuroglancerJsonServer-packup)
+update the status saving module [https://github.com/liuyx599/NeuroglancerJsonServer-packup](https://github.com/liuyx599/NeuroglancerJsonServer-packup)

 # References